Rehabilitation Programmes for Persons in Custody (PICs)

 Welfare Support and Counselling

-Right from the moment the offenders are admitted to a correctional institution, they may receive the welfare support and counselling from the CSD.
+Right from the moment the PICs are admitted to a correctional institution, they may receive the welfare support and counselling from the CSD.

 The welfare support and counselling cover the following areas:

-• to cater for the offenders’ welfare needs;
+• to cater for the PICs’ welfare needs;

-• to help the offenders cope with their adjustment problems arising from imprisonment;
+• to help the PICs cope with their adjustment problems arising from imprisonment;

-• to assist in the provision of various rehabilitation programmes to meet the rehabilitative needs of the offenders; and
+• to assist in the provision of various rehabilitation programmes to meet the rehabilitative needs of the PICs; and

-• to help the offenders get prepared for their release by providing them with pre-release counselling services and if necessary, referring them to appropriate social welfare organisations for follow-up support and services.
+• to help the PICs get prepared for their release by providing them with pre-release counselling services and if necessary, referring them to appropriate social welfare organisations for follow-up support and services.

 Psychological Services